NicolasH2/ggbrace/README.md

 # Location

 For stat_brace, the location of the brace is beside the data points.
-We can define how far away, where and how big the braces.
-We can also define the bending, i.e. the curvature of the brace.
+We can define how far away, where and how big the braces are.
+We can also define the bending, i.e. the curvature.
 This last parameter can also be set in geom_brace (not shown here).

 ```r
 plt + stat_brace(distance = 2) # the braces are put at a defined distance to the last data point of their group